WHO53/docs.droidian.org/content/porting-guide/image-creation.md

  /persist
 ```

 You may need to add more mount points depending on your device.
-After successful boot do `ls -la /` and add folders corresponding to broken symlinks.
+After successful boot do `ls -la /` and add directories corresponding to broken symlinks.

 You may also need to comment out java (jar) libraries and executables from building as we don't need those in our environment.

 Compiling
 ---------

-To build the system image
+To build the system image:

 	(host)$ mka e2fsdroid
 	(host)$ mka systemimage